Speneki/Texas-Hold-em-odds-calculator/README.md

 ## Development Timeline

   ### Day One:
+  - [ ] set up files and folders
   - [ ] find proper APIs for generating Hands, displaying cards
   - [ ] find proper API for calculating winner

+  ### Day Two:
+  - [ ] interact with one players hand, select card and remove that card from the remainder of the deck